tldr-pages/tldr/pages/linux/iwctl.md

 `iwctl station {{station}} scan`

-- List the networks found by a station:
+- Display the networks found by a station:

 `iwctl station {{station}} get-networks`